by Charles Mazel, PhD

 So that’s how it came about that I was swimming back to Morning Watch one night after a successful photography dive.
 And there it was, stopping me in my tracks – absolutely the most spectacularly fluorescent specimen I had ever seen, and still to this day it has hardly ever been equaled, much less surpassed.
 But this was 1987, cameras were not digital, and of course I was only on my way back because I was out of film.
 I was far enough from the vessel that I knew I would never be able to navigate back to this exact spot.
 It was also getting near the end of our time on the Bank.
 So I did what anyone would do in this situation – I picked up the rock that the anemone was attached to and carried it with me, depositing it in the sand below Morning Watch’s stern.

 I jumped in quickly during the next day’s lunch break to be sure the anemone was still in good shape.
 That night I eagerly dropped into the water, went straight to the spot, and prepared to start taking pictures.
 The anemone was just as spectacular as it had been the night before, fully open with tentacles extended.
+Then things went wrong.

 Anyone who dives at night knows that very often small animals (zooplankton – copepods) are attracted to your lights.
 I was on the bottom at about 8 meters and as I was setting up a cloud of these little critters was soon swarming around my light.
 Just as I was ready to start shooting I made the mistake of sweeping my beam, and its accompanying cloud of tasty morsels, low over the anemone.
 It proceeded to use it stinging cells (nematocysts) to capture what had to be the best meal it had ever had in its life.
-Its surface was covered with squirming prey, and the anemone promptly closed up completely to start transferring food to mouth.
+Its surface was covered with squirming prey, and the anemone promptly closed up completely to start transferring food to its mouth.
 The outside of the anemone was not particularly fluorescent so there was nothing for me to shoot!

 Only one thing to do.
 I moved back a few feet, turned off my light, and waited patiently on the sand, watching the anemone in the moonlight.
 It would open a little, wave some tentacles around, and close up again.
 Whenever it looked like it might be open enough to get a shot I would quickly move in and fire off a few flashes.
 I needed light to work with, though, and my effort would lead to the little guy getting even more food and closing up again.
 This went on for over an hour before I finally ran out of film.
 Of the 36 shots I took, only the one you see here was worth showing.
 Enjoy.